8 Tips to Prepare for Freshman Orientation

 And, since you’ll go through orientation with your fellow freshmen (who, like you, probably won’t know anyone), it’s one of the best opportunities at college to meet people.

 Some parts of orientation might not be mandatory, but most college advisors encourage students to attend the entire program.
-A session that sounds uninteresting might contain information about resources or services that you didn’t know existed (or know you needed), or be the place where you connect with a future friend.
+Whether in-person or online, a session that sounds uninteresting might contain information about resources or services that you didn’t know existed (or know you needed), or be the place where you connect with a future friend.

 Most likely, the agenda will include “icebreaker” events meant to help you get acquainted with other freshmen.
 Attend these, too--no matter how silly they might sound.
 While you might cringe at the idea of participating in a scavenger hunt tied to another student or playing “2 Truths and a Lie” with people you hardly know, these events are designed to put everyone in the same awkward situation, facilitate conversation, and forge friendships.